5 Great Nordic Ski Areas

 Lake Tahoe Area

 It is not easy to choose just 5 great places for Nordic skiing.
 As we wrote, we realized that we also needed to include the Lake Tahoe area, with some incredible Nordic skiing in its own right stretching from California to Nevada.
-If you want to put on some miles, and do it in an area with lots of natural beauty, you can’t go wrong at Tahoe.
+If you want to put on some miles, and do it in an area with lots of natural beauty, you can’t go wrong at Tahoe – an area that also boasts several of our favorite alpine family ski resorts.
 Royal Gorge is an incredible place for XC skiers, complete with well over 100 miles of trails, 9 different warming huts, and thousands of acres of terrain to access.
 Royal Gorge is on the north side of Lake Tahoe, not far from Truckee.
 If you want to extend your trip and explore the Southern side of the Lake area, head to Kirkwood where you will find another 50 miles of trails in the gorgeous Sierra range.

 Given the proximity to the Bay Area, Sacramento, and Reno, skiing in the Tahoe area is a popular destination because it tends to be very accessible for so many…..
 Not to mention being truly world-class.